Economic history of South Africa: Rand Rebellion

 South African gold mines are deep and expensive to run and the mine companies endeavoured to keep costs down.
 However, in trying to train blacks for skilled jobs, they ran into conflict with white miners.
 The white miners resisted the integration of black miners in 1922 in the area around the centre of gold mining: the Witwatersrand.

 The dispute quickly escalated with the South African Communist Party joining on the side of the miners while also promoting the idea of racial equality.
 The standoff escalated from a labour dispute to a full scale uprising labeled the Rand Rebellion.
 Eventually more than 20,000 fully equipped Union Defence Force troops had to be dispatched.
 All attempts at negotiations failed and the rebellion was eventually put down by "considerable military firepower and at the cost of over 200 lives".
 Some white miners were sentenced to hang for their roles in instigating and leading the uprising.
-Those dispatched to the gallows purportedly went quoting the rallying cry of Karl Marx and Friedrich Engels's Communist Manifesto, saying, "Workers of the world unite".

-Poor Whites

-Among the white population there were many Afrikaner sharecroppers (tenant farmers who shared their crops with their landlord in lieu of rent).
-However, the onset of the Great Depression, combined with drought, led to the forced sale and consolidation of many of these farms, which itself led to the eviction of the residential sharecroppers.
-These subsequently unemployed whites flooded towns, competing with blacks for jobs in the mines.

-Special attention was paid to this new influx of white poverty (as opposed to any changes in non-whites' statuses), and the Carnegie Corporation, founded by Scots-American philanthropist Andrew Carnegie, conducted a study into white poverty that was published as the Commission on the Poor White Problem in South Africa in 1932.
-It led to the alleviation of white poverty, but to some it was also seen as the foundation for the formalised system of racial discrimination against blacks that became known as apartheid.

-Blacks had no vote and the whites used their political power to force the mining companies to protect skilled jobs for whites.

-Labour-Afrikaner Nationalist Unity

-From the late 1920s, whites elected governments that united white labour and Afrikaner Nationalism that used sanctions such as denying government contracts, against businesses that did not employ people who spoke Afrikaans.
-Nationalised industries were established, like steel and the railways, which reserved even low skilled jobs for whites.

-The 1930s and 1940s saw the rapid industrialisation of the country as it supplied the mining industry and the government invested in major projects to protect white employment.
-South Africa not only had gold and diamonds but vast quantities of iron, coal and many other minerals.
-Agriculture diminished in importance as mining and then industry grew.

-While English-speaking South Africans dominated industrial and commercial life Afrikaners banded together in mutual financial organisations that in due course were to become major players in that sector of the economy.